/Blog

-How to Justify a Digital Upgrade by Pinpointing Your EHS Issues
+How to Justify EHS Investment by Pinpointing Your Biggest Issues

 28 · 8 · 2024 by Claire Styles

-Before you request a new EHS tool, you need to ask yourself, “Why are we struggling with our current EHS processes?”
-Getting to the heart of the problem you face is the first step in building a strong case for change.
+Before you pitch a new EHS tool, you need to ask yourself, “Why are we struggling with our current EHS processes?”
+Getting to the heart of the problem is the first step in building a strong case for change.

-Next, it’s time to put some numbers to your findings.
-Select metrics to evaluate how well your current system is performing, such as incident rates, lost-time injury rates, recent compliance violations, training completions, and how quickly actions are being closed.
+Next, put numbers to your findings—because leadership speaks in metrics.
+Select metrics to evaluate how well your current system is performing, such as incident rates.
+Use your historical data to establish a baseline “before” picture:

 • Incident and near-miss reports: Check how often incidents happen and how severe they are.
 Add up the costs, like medical bills, lost workdays, and any compensation payouts.